Content

 Don’t want a visible linear scar

-Don’t mind multiple shorter sessions, since FUE sessions can be broken up into about four two-hour appointments
+Don’t mind multiple shorter sessions, because FUE sessions can be broken up into about four two-hour appointments

 Don’t want another hair transplant in the future